exoplatform/exo-documentation/docs/introduction.rst

 :ref:`Managing Web Content <Manage-Sites>`

 	Contribute and publish web content such as news and blogs.
-Learn all you need to know to contribute and manage content oublished in your website.
+Learn all you need to know to contribute and manage content published in your website.

 :ref:`Searching Content <Search>`